 2. Use floss after meals.
 It is best to use it after each meal and before going to bed at night.
 If the interdental space is too large, use a dental brush to remove dirt and food residue from the tooth surface and periodontal to prevent the formation of tartar and calculus.

-4. Regularly go to the hospital to wash the teeth.
+4. Regularly go to the hospital to wash your teeth.
 It is a very important method of dental care, usually washing teeth once every six months to one year.
 For patients with periodontal disease, systematic periodontal treatment is required.

 5. No smoking.
 It is reported that smokers have a higher risk of bleeding gums.
 The inhaled fumes can leave irritating toxins on the teeth that it is difficult to remove them by brush, besides, the irritating toxins can lead to worsening gums and bleeding.
 In addition, smokers’ immune response to infection is compromised, and tissue healing and blood supply are also problematic, all of which can have a negative impact on gum health.

 7. Try to maintain a good attitude to face the pressure of work and life.
 This is another important point of how to protect gums naturally from bleeding.
-No matter how cruel the life is, it is the opportunity hat God gives us.
+No matter how cruel life is, it is the opportunity that God gives us.
 If we grasp it well, we can certainly do a good job in a certain field soon or later, and thus change our living conditions.